 Mr. and Mrs. Donald S. Bixler have moved from Jersey City to Forest Hills Gardens, 33 Ingram Street.
 Mr. Bixler is a Princeton graduate and formerly lived at Forest Hills.
+Mrs.

+Princeton graduate and formerly lived at Forest Hills.
 Mrs. Bixler was formerly Dora Headden, of Jersey City.
 They have two young daughters, Barbara and Joan.

-Miss Mary V. McDonald, formerly teacher in Public School 45, Brooklyn, has been transferred to Public School 3 and is teaching grade 7A, specializing in history, drawing and English nounce the birth of a son, Stoddard Wilder Daniels, Feb.
-I. Mr. and Mrs. Joseph F. Abbott, 31 Markwood Road, announce the birth of a son on Jan.
-31. Mr. and Mrs. M. J. Folensbee, 46 Occident Street gave a surprise birthday party, on the evening of Feb.
-8, for the brother-in-law, John D. McNutt.
+Miss Mary V. McDonald, formerly teacher in Public School 45, Brooklyn, has been transferred to Public School 3 and is teaching grade 7A, specializing in history, drawing and English.
+Miss Agnes German has been transferred as a teacher from Public School 3 to Public School 101.

+Mr. and Mrs. Harold P. Daniels, 20 Markwood Road, announce the birth of a son, Stoddard Wilder Daniels, Feb.
+1.

+Mr. and Mrs. Joseph F. Abbott, 31 Markwood Road, announce the birth of a son on Jan.
+31.

+Mr. and Mrs. Joseph F. Abbott, 31 Markwood Road, announce the birth of a son on Jan.
+31.

+Mr. and Mrs. M. J. Folensbee, 46 Occident Street gave a surprise birthday party, on the evening of Feb.
+8, for their brother-in-law, John D. McNutt.
 Twenty guests played bridge.

 Mrs. Eugene Christian, 55 Bow Street, left Thursday for a two-months' stay in St. Petersburgh, Florida, at the Colonial Hotel, owned by Dr. Christian, who has been there since the day after Christmas.
+In two months, Dr. and Mrs. Christian will motor home day after Christmas.
 In two months, Dr. and Mrs. Christian will motor home.

 Mr. and Mrs. W. C. Mayer, Colonial Avenue, announce the birth of a son, William Charles Mayer, Jr., on Jan.
 30.

-Miss Agnes German has been transferred as a teacher from Mrs. and Mrs. Harold P. Daniels, 20 Markwood Road, and